 The screening of new or redesigned businesses by vegetation will not normally be sufficient.
-Such enterprises must have well-designed premises that are suitably located and of appropriate scale, form and high quality design in particular in areas identified in the West Berkshire Landscape Character Assessment as having 'high' or 'mediumhigh' landscape sensitivity.
-The location, scale and nature of the business must pay due regard the visual amenity, road network, residential amenity and the rural nature of the parish.
+Such enterprises must have well-designed premises that are suitably located and of appropriate scale, form and high quality design, having regard to the Landscape Character Assessments4 in particular in areas identified in the Historic Landscape Characterisation Study West Berkshire Landscape Character Assessment as having 'high' or 'medium-high' landscape sensitivity.
+The location, scale and nature of the business must pay due regard to the visual amenity, road network, residential amenity and the rural nature of the parish.
 The assessment of impact shall take into account potential cumulative impact of possible further development on the urbanisation of the countryside and public amenity value.